cireneirbo/cireneirbo-gazette/README.md

-﻿A web app to display the news from various sources using NewsAPI.
+﻿A web app to display the news from various sources using a news API.

 Copy or Clone repo

-In 'cireneirbo-gazette/ClientApp' add NewsAPI dependencies with 'npm install newsapi --save'.